 - General office administrative tasks

-- Acting as a substitute teacher / assistant teacher.
+- Act as a substitute teacher or an assistant teacher

 - Writing articles for Stepping Stones' social media.

 - Translation (bilingual candidates only).

 - Assisting at Stepping Stones training, volunteer recruitment, fundraising, sales, corporate and other events.

 - Designing and carrying out feedback surveys involving different stakeholders (students, volunteers, parents, teachers).

 - Analysing survey output & writing reports.